IgniteUI/indigo-design-docfx/en/components/icon.md

 # Icon

-Use the Icon Component to provide subtle graphical information to the user that, in some cases, may also trigger simple interactions such as liking a product, saving an article for later, etc. You may choose between the already provided [Material Icons](https://material.io/tools/icons/) or add the ones you need to the list of available ones in the Indigo.Design library.
+Use the Icon Component to provide subtle graphical information to the user that, in some cases, may also trigger simple interactions such as liking a product, saving an article for later, etc. You may choose between the already provided [Material Icons](../style/material-icons.md) or add the ones you need to the `🎨 Material Icons` page in the **Indigo.Design System**.
 The Icon is visually identical to the [Ignite UI for Angular Icon Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/icon.html)

 ## Icon Demo